How business lawsuit insurance can protect you

 Errors and omissions insurance

 Errors and omissions insurance (E&O) is also known as professional liability insurance.
-This policy protects tech business owners from third-party lawsuits related to negligence, mistakes, or professional oversights.
+This policy protects business owners from third-party lawsuits related to negligence, mistakes, or professional oversights.
 It covers things like:

 - Work errors